COVID-IWG/epimargin/paper/paper.md

 # Acknowledgements

-We acknowledge code review and comments from Gyanendra Badgaiyan (IDFC Institute), ongoing conversations with Anup Malani (University of Chicago) and helpful discussions with Katelyn Gostic (University of Chicago) and Sarah Cobey (University of Chicago).
+We acknowledge code review and comments from Gyanendra Badgaiyan (IDFC Institute), ongoing conversations with Anup Malani (University of Chicago) and Nico Marchio (Mansueto Institute) and helpful discussions with Katelyn Gostic (University of Chicago) and Sarah Cobey (University of Chicago).

 # References